AllayMC/Allay/docs/tutorials/creating-your-first-plugin.md

 # Create Your First Plugin

+Welcome to Allay!
+Allay provides a powerful plugin system so that you can write plugin in many languages, such as Java, JavaScript, Scala and Kotlin.
+In this section, we will guide you to create your first plugin in Java.

 ## Prerequisites

 To develop your first plugin, you will have to install the following prerequisites: